 Ways of Taking a Dog's Stool Sample for the Test

-You can collect your pet's stool by hand, or using a fecal container like Juvale or other brand that are made specifically for these types of canine tests.
+You can collect your pet's stool by hand or using a fecal container like Juvale or other brands made specifically for these types of canine tests.

 Cost of Canine Fecal Testing